-The University of Manchester, UK

-{konstantin.korovin|andre.duarte|edvard.holden}@manchester.ac.uk iProver [2, 9] is a theorem prover for quantified first-order logic.
-For quantified reasoning iProver interleaves instantiation calculus Inst-Gen [5, 10] with ordered resolution and superposition calculi [17].
+The University of Manchester, UK {konstantin.korovin|andre.duarte|edvard.holden}@manchester.ac.uk iProver1 [2,11] is a theorem prover for quantified first-order logic with support for arithmetical reasoning.
+For quantified reasoning iProver interleaves instantiation calculus Inst-Gen [6, 12] with ordered resolution and superposition calculi [19].
 First-order clauses are exchanged between calculi during the proof search.
 Clauses generated during the proof search are grounded and submitted into SAT and SMT solvers for ground reasoning.
 In turn, instantiations in the Inst-Gen calculus are guided by propositional models.
-The method behind iProver is refutationally complete for pure first-order logic with equality.
+The reasoning method behind iProver is refutationally complete for pure first-order logic with equality.

 iProver is implemented in OCaml.
-It natively accepts typed first-order formulas with arithmetic TFF0 [18] in CNF, with extensions it accepts SMT2, TPTP FOF/TFF0, AIG, QBF among other formats.
-In SMT iProver currently supports all combinations of quantifiers, uninterpreted functions, data types, linear and non-linear arithmetic: UF, UFDT, LIA, LRA, NIA, NRA, UFDTLIA, UFDTLIRA, UFDTNIA, UFDTNIA, UFIDL, UFLIA, UFLRA, UFNIA. iProver supports arbitrary precision arithmetic. iProver integrates Z3 [15] and MiniSAT [4] for ground reasoning during the reasoning phase and uses Vampire [13] for clausification and axiomatisations of theories [16] which is done as the initial problem transformation into the TFF0 format.
+It natively accepts typed first-order formulas with arithmetic TFF0 [20] in CNF, with extensions it accepts SMT2, TPTP FOF/TFF0, AIG, QBF among other formats.
+In SMT iProver supports all combinations of quantifiers, uninterpreted functions, arrays, data types, linear and non-linear arithmetic. iProver supports arbitrary precision arithmetic. iProver integrates Z3 [17] and MiniSAT [5] for ground reasoning during the reasoning phase and uses Vampire [15] for clausification and axiomatisations of theories [18] which is done as the initial problem transformation into the TFF0 format.